shirleyahn/we_analysis_scripts/README.md

 that it obtains all of the past conformations of this particular segment/walker. runtraj.sh is the main script to execute with a list of iteration #s and segment #s like up_pathways.txt.
+- w_crawl folder: includes scripts for w_crawl, which "crawls"
+through west.h5 to extract properties from trajectories, such as alpha carbon coordinates, etc. runcrawl.sh is the main script to execute/submit and wcrawl_functions.py is the main script to edit to obtain the property of interest.
+Afterward, copy_h5_dataset.py can be used to concatenate the resulting h5 file to west.h5.